aceeric/ociregistry/README.md

 bin/server --image-path=/var/ociregistry/images --log-level=info --load-images=$PWD/imagelist --arch=amd64 --os=linux
 ```

 The registry executable will populate the cache and then exit.

-Or:
+Or to do the same thing as a startup and leave the server running:

 ```
 bin/server --image-path=/var/ociregistry/images --log-level=info --preload-images=$PWD/imagelist --arch=amd64 --os=linux
 ```

-In the example above, the server will populate the cache as a startup activity and then continue to run and serve images.
+In the second example, the server populates the cache as a startup task and then continues to run and serve images.

 ## File system structure

-State is exclusively persisted to the file system.
+State is persisted to the file system.
 Let's say you run the server with `--image-path=/var/ociregistry/images`.
 Then:

 ```
 .../images